 - Put a #1 on goals that are easy to accomplish and are in line with your vision.

-- Put a #2 on goals that are hard to accomplish and are in line with your vision.
+- Put a #2 on goals that are hard to accomplish and align with your vision.

 - Put a #3 on goals that are easy to accomplish but are not in line with your vision (or don’t contribute in a big way to your vision)